Derek Taylor: The Beatles' Apple Corps

-Taylor's time as Apple press officer became as notable for its extravagance as much as the creativity of his campaigns and press releases.
+Taylor's time as Apple Corps' press officer became as notable for its extravagance as much as the creativity of his campaigns and press releases.
 With the appointment of Allen Klein as Apple's business manager in early 1969 – leading to a period that Taylor later described as "miserable" – expenditure and staff numbers were cut back drastically.
 While describing Taylor as a "lavish spender", author Nick Talveski notes that much of his job entailed denying the media access to the Beatles.
 Talveski adds: "To his eternal credit, Taylor nevertheless became one of the most popular professionals in the [music] industry, one of very few men to perfect the art of saying 'no' graciously."
 In her 2009 memoir, former Apple employee Chris O'Dell says that Taylor "stood for everything that was good and honest and funny and bright about Apple".

 Taylor left the company in late 1970, having outlasted most of the other senior employees there, thanks to the affection and high regard in which he was held by Lennon, Harrison and Starr.
 In April that year, Taylor had confirmed The Beatles' break-up using deliberately vague terms, partly to mask his sadness:

 Spring is here and Leeds play Chelsea tomorrow and Ringo and John and George and Paul are alive and well and full of hope.
 The world is still spinning and so are we and so are you.
 When the spinning stops – that'll be the time to worry.
 Not before …